-Most listings are in the $20's per square foot per year.
+On average, listings lease in the $10's per square foot per year.
 The Energy Corridor region is going through a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 3% decrease in rent.
+In the last 3 months, the median rate fell $8 per sqft per year.
+That's a 33% decline in rent.

-Compared to the rest of the Houston Metro market, the Energy Corridor region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Houston Metro market, the Energy Corridor submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 60 listings have come on the market, so you'll want to check back regularly for new listings.
-About 17% of the office spaces in the Energy Corridor are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 155 listings have come on the market, so you'll want to check back regularly for new listings.
+About 14% of the listings in the Energy Corridor are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,655 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are around 5 stories.
-Most buildings in this market were built in 1983 and are Class A.
+The standard measurement for office space in this area is around 500 sqft.
+Most properties in this region are approximately 5 stories.
+Most buildings in this area were built in 1983 and are Class A.

-A large portion of this market is residential, but there's plenty of office_space.
-Manufacturing is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Energy Corridor residents.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+This region is fairly equally mixed residential and commercial.
+Manufacturing is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Energy Corridor folk.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.